Glossary of Terms

 applicants.
 ADEA PASS serves only as an information clearinghouse

-and does not influence the postdoctoral dental education programs'
+and does not influence the advanced dental education programs'

 appraisal or selection of applicants.
 Each advanced dental